 The Knowledge Translation (KT) Enabling Program, under the co-leadership of Sophie Desroches and France Légaré, has established an integrated program with Diabetes Action Canada with the main objective to facilitate the application of research findings into healthcare practices.
 Our team supports members of Diabetes Action Canada for contributing to the science and practice on how to better move knowledge into practice.

 Our projects, commitments and progress:

-- Conduct an environmental scan on effective knowledge translation strategies for preventing diabetes complications that will inform different stakeholders about the current state of KT related products to patient-oriented research methods and evidence in diabetes.
+- Conduct an environmental scan to create a comprehensive inventory on effective KT strategies on effective knowledge translation strategies for preventing diabetes complications that will inform different stakeholders about the current state of KT related products to patient-oriented research methods and evidence in diabetes.
 The Research Program is also working collaboratively with our Patient Partners, to conduct an environmental scan of the KT tools available across Canada relevant to Diabetes Action Canada activities.
 The goal is to create a ‘KT toolkit’ of existing evidence-based approaches in diabetes care for dissemination to physicians and health care professionals to standardize improved care.
 To add to our KT tool kit, please contact email@example.com.

-We are dedicated to build synergy between our KT Enabling Group and other Goal-Directed Programs:
+We are dedicated to build synergy between our KT Enabling Group and other Diabetes Action Canada Programs

 As an enabling research program, KT has accomplished the following to support the members of Diabetes Action Canada: